-What Is TCFD (Task Force on Climate-related Financial Disclosures)?
+What is TCFD (Task Force on Climate-related Financial Disclosures)?

-TCFD ( Task force on Climate-related Financial Disclosures) is an internationally organized group dedicated to encouraging companies to proactively disclose their efforts to address climate change.
-Generally speaking, when we simply refer to TCFD, it’s offered to the recommendations put together by the task force rather than the group itself.
+TCFD ( Task force on Climate-related Financial Disclosures) is an internationally organized group dedicated to encourage companies to proactively disclose their efforts to address climate change.

 In a nutshell, TCFD recommends to disclose how and to what extent a company is likely to be financially affected by climate change, and what measures are being taken.
 Investors and financial institutions use this information when deciding whether to invest or provide financing.